influxdata/telegraf/docs/DATA_FORMATS_INPUT.md

 ```

 #### CSV
 Parse out metrics from a CSV formatted table.
-By default, the parser assumes there is a header and
+By default, the parser assumes there is no header and
+will read data from the first line.
+If `csv_header` is true, the parser will extract column names from
-will check the first row to extract column names from the header and will begin parsing data on the
+the first row and will begin parsing data on the second row.
-second row.
-To prevent the parser from skipping the first line, set the `csv_header` config to false.

 To assign custom column names, the `csv_data_columns` config is available.
 If the `csv_data_columns`
 config is used, all columns must be named or an error will be thrown.
 If `csv_header` is set to false,
 `csv_data_columns` must be specified.
+Names listed in `csv_data_columns` will override names extracted
+from the header.

 The `csv_tag_columns` and `csv_field_columns` configs are available to add the column data to the metric.
 The name used to specify the column is the name in the header, or if specified, the corresponding